 1. Bid Bond

 The bid bond is the assurance of the client that the submitted proposal of your roofing company is accurate and that the services written within will be performed.
-This bond is usually required to large-scall projects ranging from $100,000.
-Once the winning bidder did not fulfill the acceptance of the job and/or if there are any inaccuracy in the proposal, the client can file a claim under the bid bond.
+This bond is usually required for large-scale projects ranging from $100,000.
+Once the winning bidder did not fulfill the acceptance of the job and/or if there are any inaccuracies in the proposal, the client can file a claim under the bid bond.

 The bid bond usually ranges from 5-10% of the total contract value depending on the agreed terms between the roofing contractor and the client.